citp/privacy-policy-historical/b/be/bea/beanstalk-inc.com.md

-> *The following text is extracted and transformed from the beanstalk-inc.com privacy policy that was archived on 2015-06-29.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20150629131329id_/https%3A//www.beanstalkim.com/bsi/privacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the beanstalk-inc.com privacy policy that was archived on 2015-10-28.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20151028172410id_/https%3A//www.beanstalkim.com/bsi/privacy) for the most accurate reproduction.*

-# Beanstalk's Privacy Policy | Beanstalk Internet Marketing
+# Beanstalk's Privacy Policy

 We take your right to privacy and to protect the information you give us very seriously.
 While the basic rule at Beanstalk Internet Marketing is essentially, if it’s about a client – it stays at work, we feel it’s necessary to outline clearly what this means for you.

 * * *